 We support the emotional well-being of our Fellows in addition to their physical well-being, and we have regular check-ins with staff members about their feelings and concerns.

 We have never canceled our entire summer program in Israel, except in 2020 and 2021 due to the COVID-19 pandemic (read about our COVID safety policies here).
 However, we readily modify our itinerary based on the latest security information.
 At times, this has included moving the group to a different part of the country and cancelling outings.

 Our educational curriculum is enriched by taking place in the land of Israel.
 However, if the security situation becomes unsafe for American groups, we are prepared to move the program to the United States in a given summer.

-The Fellowship Security team is led by a licensed armed Security Director.
+The Fellowship Security team is led by a trained Security Director.

 When travelling as a group, the Fellows are always accompanied by one or more staff members.